tfpauly/privacy-proxy/draft-private-access-tokens.md

 # Motivation

-This section describes classes of use cases where an origin would traditionally use a stable unique client identifier for enforcing policy.
+This section describes classes of use cases where an origin would traditionally use a stable and unique client identifier for enforcing attribute-based policy.
 Hiding these identifiers from origins would therefore require an alternative for origins to continue enforcing their policies.
 Using the Privacy Address Token architecture for addressing these use cases is described in {{examples}}.